Kababey/Whisper-REST-API/README.md

-# Whisper-STT-REST-API
+# Whisper-REST-API
-Whisper STT REST API  is made by using Fast API
+Whisper REST API is made by using Fast API

 Whisper outperforms other models in terms of performance.
 In this task, we will use Python to infer OpenAI's Whisper model and create a REST API using the FastAPI framework.